 RSSI stands for Received Signal Strength Indicator.
-It is a measure of power level that a RF client device is receiving from an access point or router.
+It is an estimated measure of power level that a RF client device is receiving from an access point or router.

 At larger distances, the signal gets weaker and the wireless data rates get slower, leading to a lower overall data throughput.
-Signal is measured by the receive signal strength indicator (RSSI), which indicates how well a particular radio can hear the remote connected client radios.
-For point-to-(multi)point applications, the optimal RSSI on each end of the wireless link is between -40 dBm and -50 dBm to achieve the highest possible data rates.
+Signal is measured by the receive signal strength indicator (RSSI), which in most cases indicates how well a particular radio can hear the remote connected client radios.